Phileosopher/commonplace/legal-crimes.md

   - First and second degree comes down to whether malice was thought of toward that person beforehand
 - Voluntary manslaughter: unintentionally killing someone when trying to cause harm (subversive)
 - Involuntary manslaughter: unintentionally killing someone from an unavoidable issue
+- Vehicular manslaughter: killing someone with a vehicle

 Terrorism: harming or threatening to harm a government or the public